magnusmel/evaluation-guide/content/evaluation-guide/app-lifecycle/app-store.md

 ## 1 What Are the Platform Capabilities of the Mendix App Store/Marketplace?

 The Mendix Platform is integrated with the [Mendix App Store/Marketplace](https://appstore.home.mendix.com/index3.html), which is full of components built by both Mendix and the Mendix community.
-There is a Public App Store/Marketplace for apps and application components, and a Private App Store/Marketplace where companies can internally share apps and application components.
+There is a Public Marketplace for apps and app  components, and a Private Marketplace where companies can internally share apps and application components.

 The App Store/Marketplace is fully integrated in both Mendix Studio Pro and Mendix Studio.
 Users can directly search for and implement reusable components in their applications.